-These Air Fryer Chicken Wings are perfectly seasoned and simple to make – serve with your favorite sauce!
-Ready in just 20 minutes with minimal clean up!
+These Air Fryer Chicken Wings are SERIOUSLY crispy!
+Served with your favorite sauce, they’re ready in just 25 minutes with minimal clean up.

 Table of Contents